Jackson Taylor: Career

 At the age of 26, Taylor won his seat at the 2018 state election, with a margin of just 0.4%.
 He had been preselected by the Victorian Labor Party less than a month out from polling.
 Over the second term of the Andrews Labor Government, Taylor ran a successful campaign to fund a full rebuild of the CFA fire station at The Basin, and secured funding for projects in many schools in the electorate, including the Bayswater Education Plan, which encompassed several schools.

 In his inaugural speech, Taylor detailed experiences in his childhood around witnessing family violence, substance abuse and his mother's mental health battles, as well as his time in out of home care.
 Taylor discussed how the power of education and support from teachers provided "direction" and "purpose" during his early life.

-Taylor is a member of the Integrity and Oversight Committee of the state parliament.
+Taylor is a member two committees in state parliament - the Integrity and Oversight Committee and Legal and Social Issues Committee.

 He was re-elected at the 2022 Victorian state election, overcoming a boundary redistribution that made the seat of Bayswater notionally Liberal-held to defeat Nick Wakeling with a nearly five percent swing in his favour.

-Originally a member of Labor Right, Taylor defected to Labor Left along with six of his colleagues shortly after the 2022 Victorian state election; the defections of his colleagues and himself meant that Labor Left constituted a majority of the state Labor caucus.
+Originally a member of Labor Right, Taylor defected to Labor Left along with six of his colleagues shortly after the 2022 Victorian state election.
+The defection of he and his colleagues meant that the Labor Left constituted a majority of the state Labor caucus.